Skip to content

 • The build is ~60% of year-one cost.
 Hosting, maintenance, and iteration typically add 40–70% of the initial build cost over the first year.

 • Rewrites cost more than builds.
-Rescuing a badly-built codebase routinely exceeds the cost of having built it properly — if your current build feels wrong, an architecture audit before more feature spend usually pays for itself.
+Rescuing a badly-built codebase routinely exceeds the cost of having built it properly.
+If your current build feels wrong, an architecture audit before more feature spend usually pays for itself.

 So what will your project cost?